dtarnawsky/cs-capacitor-airwatch/README.md

 ### AirWatch Init always happens
 Your app will launch `hub` even if you do not call

-### Emulators Dont Work
-As you dont seem to be able to install Hub on an iOS simulator you won't be able to test.
-A real device is needed.

 ### Error on get User
 The error `The credentials can not be updated until the data store is unlocked` seems to occur on startup if you make a call to get a user (`user`).
 The user call will fail without an error.
 This may be caused by the device being associated with the wrong organization.